ebpf-networking/tc-nodeport/README.md

 ## tc

-tc eBpf demo of Nodeport (like) N-S load balancing and SNAT/ DNAT using recently added kfuncs to support connection tracking and NAT using eBpf programs.
+tc eBpf demo of Nodeport N-S load balancing and SNAT/ DNAT using recently added kfuncs to support connection tracking and NAT using eBpf programs.
+This could also be an option to implement L4 Route services for the Kubernetes Gateway API using these new eBpf functions.

 Notes:
 - The design is based on Approach A2 as [documented here](https://gist.github.com/srampal/b300d1a1f847d18d362a55844944f7a7).
 - The current version is an initial Proof of Concept/ demo currently meant to validate [Approach A2](https://gist.github.com/srampal/b300d1a1f847d18d362a55844944f7a7) and the use of the newly added kfuncs for managing kernel connection tracking (conntrack) tables.
 - This requires a system built with a custom kernel currently (it has been tested using a kernel from bpf-next/ 6.0.0-rc3)
 - To build, first recursively load all the sub-modules at the top of the repo (*git submodule update --init --recursive*), then 'make tc' under src

+### Tech Talk
+A Tech Talk and demo of this project is [available here](https://youtu.be/4eJYd04R7rY).

 ### Executing the demo